mfreed7/popup/README.md

 It would also seem natural that these events would be fired for `<dialog>` elements and fullscreen elements, as they transition into and out of the top layer.

-# Focus Management
+## Focus Management

 Elements that “go” into the top layer sometimes need to move the focus to that element, and sometimes don’t.
 For example, a modal `<dialog>` gets automatically focused because a dialog is something that requires immediate focus and attention.
 On the other hand, a `<div popup=hint>` doesn’t receive focus at all (and is typically not expected to contain focusable elements).
-Similarly, an `<div popup=async>` should not receive focus (even if focusable) because it is meant for out-of-band communication of state, and should not interrupt a user’s current action.
+Similarly, a `<div popup=async>` should not receive focus (even if focusable) because it is meant for out-of-band communication of state, and should not interrupt a user’s current action.
 Additionally, if the top layer element **should** receive immediate focus, there is a question about **which** part of the element gets that initial focus.
 For example, the element itself could receive focus, or one of its focusable descendants could receive focus first.
 For these reasons, there need to be mechanisms available for elements to control focus in the appropriate ways.
 The `<popup>` element proposal provided two ways to modify focus behavior: the `delegatesfocus` and `autofocus` attributes.
 The `autofocus` attribute is [already a global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus), so it’d just need to be updated to clarify that the autofocus behavior happens for top layer elements right when they’re added to the top layer.
 The other attribute provided by the `<popup>` proposal,  `delegatesfocus`, either might not be necessary, or might need to be added as a global attribute: